Walter Goodman (artist): Prolific period

 In 1877 two pages of drawings of Russian peasantry by Goodman appeared in the Illustrated London News, as well as an illustration for a Wilkie Collins story, "A Bit for Bob" in the magazine's Christmas Number, entitled "A Little Baggage."

 Around this time, Goodman moved to Bradford, Yorkshire and lived with his sister, Alice for several years.
 Goodman contributed the same drawing to two books in 1879 – God is taking care of me to the Ellen Haile children's book Three Brown Boys and other Happy Children (the other main contributing artist was the renowned children's book illustrator Kate Greenaway) and Floy's first flight to The One Syllable Book.
 The same drawing appeared again, in 1885, as Obedient Bessie in a children's book called Little Ramblers and Other Stories.
 In 1877 he exhibited A Factory Girl depicting a northern England factory girl returning home from work, at The Dudley Gallery.

 That same year Goodman scored two coups involving the new Chinese diplomatic missions to Europe.
-Liu Hsi-Hung, Chinese minister to the Court of Berlin, commissioned him to copy the National Gallery's Madonna in Prayer by Sassoferrato, reputedly the first commission given by a Chinese to an English artist.
-The painting was subsequently dispatched to Germany.
+Liu Hsi-Hung, Chinese minister to the Court of Berlin, commissioned him to copy the National Gallery's Madonna in Prayer by Sassoferrato, reputedly the first commission given by a Chinese to an English artist.The painting was subsequently dispatched to Germany.
 He also painted His Excellency Kuo Ta-Jen (Kuo Sung-Tao), Chinese Minister to the Court of St. James's (China's first such ambassador), initially exhibited in 1878 at the Royal Academy and later at the Walker Art Gallery in Liverpool.
 The authorities back in China showed their displeasure at allowing counterfiet presentments by not giving permission for the painting to be transported to China.
 It was eventually purchased by a private collector known to Goodman, and its present whereabouts are unknown.

-The same year Goodman sent another full-length portrait of a A Chinese Lady of Rank (the sitter was Kuo Tai-Tai, the wife of Kuo-Ta-Jen) to the Royal Academy, after first previewing a preliminary study for Queen Victoria in March 1879 at Windsor Castle.
+The same year Goodman sent another full-length portrait of A Chinese Lady of Rank (the sitter was Kuo Tai-Tai, the wife of Kuo-Ta-Jen) to the Royal Academy, after first previewing a preliminary study for Queen Victoria in March 1879 at Windsor Castle.
 Kuo Tai-Tai also featured in a group portrait by Goodman, together with her young child and child's nurse.
 This painting was later taken back to China by the ambassador.

 Major General William Yorke-Moore sat for Goodman in 1879 and this portrait is now in a private collection at The Keep Military Museum, Dorchester, Dorset, England.